skulltech/docker-wordpress-selenium/README.md

-# docker-selenium-wordpress
+# docker-wordpress-selenium
-Quickstart template for hosting WordPress web-app and testing them with Selenium Grid, all using Docker Compose.
+Quickstart template for hosting WordPress web-app and testing it with Selenium Grid, all using Docker Compose.

 Refer to the following articles for more detail.
 - [Quickstart guide for Compose and WordPress](https://docs.docker.com/compose/wordpress/).